Heavy rain pummels the East Coast and sparks isolated flash flooding

 States of emergency were declared in New Jersey and New York City, where government workers were sent home early.

-Forecasters said the strongest storms were expected later Thursday afternoon and night, with heavy to excessive rainfall and potentially severe thunderstorms along the Washington-Philadelphia-New York City corridor.
+Forecasters said the strongest storms were expected later Thursday into the night, with heavy to excessive rainfall and potentially severe thunderstorms along the Washington-Philadelphia-New York City corridor.

 Flood watches and severe thunderstorm watches remained in effect until late Thursday and Friday, with 4 to 6 inches (10 to 15 centimeters) of rain possible in some areas.

-The weather service warned flooding was possible in small creeks and streams and urban areas, along with highways, streets, underpasses and places with poor drainage.
-Some areas could also see high wind gusts and penny-sized hail.
+The weather service warned flooding was possible in small creeks and streams and along highways, streets, underpasses and places with poor drainage.
+Some areas could also see high wind gusts and hail.